-Category 1A2e is a key category of SO_x and Ni emissions in terms of emissions trend.
+Category 1A2e is a key category of SOx and Ni emissions in terms of emissions trend.

-In Flanders, emissions of the main pollutants are reported directly by the individual companies.
-SO_x emissions are calculated based on the sulphur content of the fuel or on measurements.
-NO_x , CO and NMVOC emissions are measured, calculated or estimated based on plant specific information.
+In Flanders, emissions of the main pollutants are reported directly by the individual companies. $SO_x$ emissions are calculated based on the sulphur content of the fuel or on measurements. $NO_x$ , CO and NMVOC emissions are measured, calculated or estimated based on plant specific information.
 To calculate the remainder of the emissions (emissions not reported directly by the individual companies) from the categories 1A2b - 1A2e in Flanders a methodology described by Sleeuwaert et al. (2010) is used.
 For a description of this methodology see above in section iron and steel (1A2a).
 For this collective approach, for each sector in these categories and each fuel type a specific corresponding emission factor is used.

-During the review, the review team noted that the NO_x implied EF is not consistent through the time series.
-Belgium explained that the high IEF values of NO_x in 2014 and 2015 originate from high emissions in these years for the chemical sector in Flanders (combustion emissions), estimated via the collective approach (description of the methodology in the IIR p.
+During the review, the review team noted that the NOX implied EF is not consistent through the time series.
+Belgium explained that the high IEF values of NOX in 2014 and 2015 originate from high emissions in these years for the chemical sector in Flanders (combustion emissions), estimated via the collective approach (description of the methodology in the IIR p.
 6 and p.
 68).
 For each year and for each company and for each pollutant, missing emissions are identified.
 When a company reports emissions, the fuel consumption of this company is subtracted from the total energy consumption in the regional energy balance.
 When the company does not report emissions, it is assumed that the energy consumption is part of the total energy consumption.
 When a company implements abatement measures and the emissions fall below the reporting threshold set by the Flemish legislation (VLAREM), the energy consumption will not be subtracted from the total energy consumption.
-The emissions that are estimated on a collective basis are calculated by multiplying the total energy consumption (minus the energy consumption of the companies that report emissions) with an emission factor.
-Emission factors originate from the 2016 EMEP/EEA Guidebook or the emission limit values as described in VLAREM II (NO_x, CO) (Sleeuwaert F. et al., 2010).
+The emissions that are estimated on a collective basis are calculated by multiplying the total energy consumption (minus the energy consumption of the 2016 EMEP/EEA Guidebook or the emission limit values as described in VLAREM II (NOX, CO) (Sleeuwaert F. et al., 2010).
 This results in relatively high emissions of the component estimates from the remaining energy consumption.

 At the moment the current model is not fit to take into account the abatement technologies for individual facilities and to calculate more accurate emissions.
 This can only be obtained by a revision of the model.
-Flanders will plan this improvement in the future.
-Therefore a feasibility study was conducted in 2020 and will be finalized early 2021.
-The aim of this study is to identify flaws and information gaps in the current method.
-Additionally, this study will set out a new approach for developing a more accurate and complete calculation of the collective emissions.
-This study is scheduled to start in 2021.
-The emission factors currently used in the collective approach are given in Table 3-27.
+Therefore a feasibility study was conducted in 2020 and finalized in 2021.
+The aim of this study was to identify flaws and information gaps in the current method.
+Additionally, this study tried to set out a new approach for developing a more accurate and complete calculation of the collective emissions.
+The study focused on the quality of the current method with regard to all emissions, both individual and collective.
+It remained inconclusive to the fact that a new approach should be developed and emphasized the level of quality of the current method.
+Though, several suggestions were made to improve the industrial emissions inventory and after thorough analysis and discussions within the emission inventory team, these suggestions couldn't be implemented in the near future because of time and budgetary constraints and would imply a complete makeover of the current method or legislative changes.
+Therefore, the team decided to maintain the current methodology.
+The emission factors currently used in the collective approach are given in Table 3-27 and will be updated if needed to.